 La Orquesta

-A sought-after music teacher and conductor, Juana Alzaga is tirelessly committed to her students.
-She’s led many school orchestras over her 40-year teaching career, but this one is different.
-The majority of her students’ families are immigrants from across Central and South America who’ve made new homes just outside of Atlanta, along Buford Highway — Georgia’s most diverse corridor.
+Over her 40-year teaching career, Juana Alzaga has maintained a tireless commitment to her students.
+She’s led many school orchestras, but this one is different.
+The majority of her students’ families are immigrants from Central and South America who’ve made new homes along Buford Highway, one of the most diverse corridors in the South.
 For most, this is their only opportunity for music education.

 Filmmaking Team